Music of Philadelphia: 18th century

-Non-religious music

 Performances of early non-religious music were originally relegated to the home or private social clubs in the city.
 The earliest known private concert was given in 1734, the first known public concert in 1757.
 Subscription concerts featuring a chamber orchestra were initiated in that year, including music by contemporary English, Italian, German and Bohemian composers, largely through the efforts of Governor John Penn and Francis Hopkinson, a signer of the Declaration of Independence and amateur composer and performer.

 After the American Revolutionary War, a substantial number of professional musicians from Europe arrived in Philadelphia.
 Rayner Taylor, Alexander Reinagle and Benjamin Carr were the leading figures in the city's musical life around the turn of the 18th century.
 These men had emigrated from England and were active as performers, composers, conductors, teachers and concert managers.
 Susannah Haswell Rowson was an important female composer active in the city.
 She wrote the librettos for two of Reinagle's compositions, and was a successful poet, guitarist, singer, playwright and actress.
 Benjamin Franklin was also a musician, a guitar teacher and inventor of musical instruments like the glass armonica.
 In 1784 Andrew Adgate organized the Institution for the Encouragement of Church Music, renamed the Uranian Academy (1787–1800).
 The school was the center of the city's choral music scene during the latter part of the 18th century.